 Above we have presented a theory of turnover contagion whereby the tendency to quit spreads throughout a work group.
-We now offer two specific hypotheses about factors that are central to the turnover contagion process.
-First, we hypothesize that turnover contagion is most likely to occur when the coworkers around a focal employee are not "embedded" in their jobs.
-We choose to focus on job embeddedness, as opposed to job satisfaction or organizational commitment, because it is a broader construct that captures a greater range of factors that provoke leaving.
-In Mitchell, Holtom, Lee, Sablynski, and Erez's (2001) original formulation, the job embeddedness construct addressed how well people fit in their jobs (e.g., personal skills are well suited to the work assigned) and community (e.g., they like the amenities a community provides); the interpersonal links they have on and off the job (e.g., their number of ties to people and groups); and what they would have to give up or sacrifice in leaving their place of employment or community (e.g., what opportunities they would forego).
-In sum, job embeddedness includes several individual-level factors that enmesh employees in their jobs, and numerous studies have shown it to be a good predictor of an employee's tendency to quit (Allen, 2006; Crossley, Bennett, Jex, & Burnfield, 2007; Holtom, Mitchell, & Lee, 2006; Holtom & O'Neill, 2004; Lee, Mitchell, Sablynski, Burton, & Holtom, 2004; Mitchell et al., 2001; Van Dijk & Kirk-Brown, 2003; Zatzick & Iverson 2006).
-In many of these studies, job embeddedness has gone beyond job satisfaction and organizational commitment in predicting variance in individual turnover.
+We now make two specific hypotheses about factors that are central to the turnover contagion process.
+First, we hypothesize that turnover contagion is most likely to occur when the coworkers around a focal employee are not embedded in their jobs.
+We choose to focus on job embeddedness, as opposed to job satisfaction or organizational commitment because it is a broader construct that captures a greater range of factors that provoke leaving.
+In Mitchell, Holtom, Lee, Sablynski and Erez' (2001) original formulation, the job embeddedness construct addressed how well people fit in their job (e.g. personal skills are well suited to the work assigned) and community (e.g., like the amenities a community provides), the interpersonal links they have on and off the job (e.g. number of ties to people and groups), and what they would have to give up or sacrifice in leaving their place of employment or community (e.g., opportunities foregone).
+In sum, job embeddedness includes several factors at the individual level that enmesh employees in their jobs and has been shown by numerous studies to be a good predictor of an employee's tendency to quit (Allen, 2006; Crossley, Bennett, Jex, & Burnfield, 2007; Holtom & O'Neill, 2004; Holtom, Mitchell, & Lee, 2006; Lee, Mitchell, Sablynski, Burton, & Holtom, 2004; Mitchell et al., 2001; Van Dijk & Kirk-Brown, 2003; Zatzick & Iverson 2006).
+In many of these studies, job embeddedness predicts individual turnover over and above job satisfaction and organizational commitment.

-When coworkers' job embeddedness is low, we believe that the resultant social context will make individuals more likely to entertain the possibility of changing jobs.
-When coworkers are not tethered to-embedded in-a job, they are likely to be open to the possibility of leaving.
-It is this willingness to leave that transfers from low-embeddedness coworkers to a focal employee in their work unit.
-Thus, we expect the average job embeddedness of coworkers to predict focal employee turnover.
-Further, since job embeddedness is a broad construct that includes nonaffective elements such as the number of links to important others and family ties, we would expect this effect to be observed even when a focal employee is satisfied with the work itself or committed to his/her organization.
+When coworkers' job embeddedness (hereafter referred to as CJE) is low, we believe that the resultant social context will make individuals more likely to entertain the possibility of changing jobs.
+When coworkers are not tethered to a job (i.e. low CJE), they are likely to be open to the possibility of leaving.
+It is this willingness to leave that transfers from low embeddedness coworkers to a focal employee in their work unit.
+Thus, we expect the average job embeddedness of one's coworkers to predict focal employee turnover.
+Further, since job embeddedness is a broad construct that includes non-affective elements like the number of links to important others or family ties, we would expect this effect even when a focal employee is satisfied with the work itself or committed to the organization.